ResourcesSample Questions

 4. Ovary

-2. The most common parasite of commercial egg laying hens reared in cages is
+2. The most common parasite of commercial egg-laying hens reared in cages is

 1. Chiggers

-2. Northern foul mite
+2. Northern fowl mite

 3. Lice